retro16/acsi2stm/doc/gemdrive.md

 and above as drive letters.

-**Alternative:** Instead of making the ICD disk bootable, just put `ICDBOOT.PRG` in the `AUTO` folder of the boot disk.
+**Alternative:** Instead of making the ICD disk bootable, just put `ICDBOOT.PRG` in the `AUTO` folder of the GemDrive SD card.

 ### Mixing GemDrive and the PP driver (ACSID07)